Apertura 2021 Liga MX final phase

 The Torneo Grita México Apertura 2021 (stylized as Grita...
 México A21) Liga MX final phase was being played between 20 November and 12 December 2021.
 A total of twelve teams competed in the final phase to decide the champions of the Apertura 2021 Liga MX season.
 For the third straight season, an additional qualifying round, the reclassification or repechaje, was employed, which expands the number of playoff spots to 12.

 Both finalists qualified to the 2023 CONCACAF Champions League.

 Atlas defeated León on penalty kicks to win their second title.
-As winners, Atlas, will face the Clausura 2022 champion in the 2022 Campeón de Campeones.

 Qualified teams

 The following teams qualified for the championship stage.

 In the following tables, the number of appearances, last appearance, and previous best result count only those in the short tournament era starting from Invierno 1996 (not counting those in the long tournament era from 1943–44 to 1995–96).